 - Continue efforts to launch a Capital campaign for the Boardwalk Expansion Project.

-- Develop a program to enhance the esthetics and bio-diversity of the Park.
+- Develop a program to re-forest the lake area near NE corner of the Park

 As a Citizens Support Organization, the Friends work closely with the Park staff to: